patrickallaert/php-saml/README.md

             // URL Location where the <Response> from the IdP will be returned 'url' => '',
             // SAML protocol binding to be used when returning the <Response>
             // message.
-OneLogin Toolkit supports this endpoint for the
+Toolkit supports this endpoint for the
             // HTTP-POST binding only.
             'binding' => 'urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST',
         ),